Haley Lawrance, BSc (Eng) ’16

-Schulich alum Haley Lawrance engineers her way out into the field
+Schulich alumna Haley Lawrance engineers her way out into the field

 So far, Haley Lawrance’s engineering career can best be described as “seriously not a desk job.”

 As a positioning engineering trainee and then a positioning engineer for Schlumberger, she worked on WesternGeco vessels acquiring seismic data in the Gulf of Mexico.
-For the first year and a half, she bounced between five-to eight-week posts at sea near New Orleans, U.S.A.; Villahermosa, Mexico; and Georgetown, Guyana.
+For the first year and a half, she bounced between five- to eight-week posts at sea near New Orleans, Villahermosa, Mexico, and Georgetown, Guyana.

 “It was quite the adventure.
 I felt like a modern-day sailor,” says the self-described prairie girl, who grew up in landlocked Grande Prairie, Alberta.
-Although there were modern amenities on the ships — including wifi, fluctuating weather could make the work “extremely challenging”— but certainly never boring.
-And there was the opportunity to bond with coworkers with various skillsets from different countries.
+Although there were modern amenities on the ships - including WiFi - fluctuating weather could make the work “extremely challenging” and certainly never boring.
+And, there was the opportunity to bond with co-workers with various skill sets from different countries.
 “I was very pleasantly surprised that I met a lot of young female professionals who I had a lot in common with,” she says.

-When Lawrance was in her last year of university and trying to figure out what kind of job she was going to have, “I never in a million years would have pictured myself working offshore on seismic vessels,” she says.
+When Lawrance was in her last year of university, and trying to figure out what kind of job she was going to have, she says, “I never in a million years would have pictured myself working offshore on seismic vessels,” she says.

-Lawrance’s desire to study engineering solidified in high school when she took part in WISEST — Women in Scholarship, Engineering, Science and Technology, a six-week summer research program based in Edmonton.
-But during her first year at the Schulich School of Engineering, she found herself sometimes questioning “Do engineers only do calculus and dynamics and stats?”
+Lawrance’s desire to study engineering solidified in high school when she took part in WISEST - Women in Scholarship, Engineering, Science and Technology, a six-week summer research program based in Edmonton.
+But, during her first year at the Schulich School of Engineering, she found herself sometimes questioning, “Do engineers only do calculus and dynamics and stats?”
 Then came her first summer job.
-Working in the field operating oil well and injection sites for Enerplus Corporation reaffirmed for her that she did want to be an engineer.
+Working in the field, operating oil well and injection sites for Enerplus Corporation, reaffirmed for Lawrance that she did want to be an engineer.
 “It was a defining moment for me,” she says.

 Lawrance is excited to continue with a different type of field work that can also be physically demanding.
 “Part of the driving force for me is that I just want to show that I can do it.
-I know that can sound ridiculous — I’m a 130-pound woman and I’m trying to do the same thing as my male counterparts, but I don’t want anyone to give me an easier time, that’s for sure.”
+I know that can sound ridiculous.
+I’m a 130-pound woman, trying to do the same thing as my male counterparts, but I don’t want anyone to give me an easier time, that’s for sure.”